iAbel1478/gymproject/README.md

 # Module Used -- Case 4-5: Flask, JSON, and APIs

+This project implements a JSON API using FastAPI, following the patterns introduced in the 'Flask, JSON, and APIs' case study.
+While the framework differs (FastAPI vs. Flask), the core concepts of building a RESTful API with JSON request/response cycles are the same.

 # Architecture Diagram: Include a PNG in /assets and embed it here.

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/11fb20a4-d2c7-4247-85b0-833ca7a4a54f" />